CDCgov/rsv-forecast-hub/model-output/README.md

 Optionally, you may validate a forecast file locally before submitting it to the hub in a pull request.
 Note that this is not required, since the validations will also run on the pull request.
 To run the validations locally, follow the steps described [here](https://hubverse-org.github.io/hubValidations/articles/validate-submission.html).

-## Weekly ensemble build
+## Weekly Ensemble Build

-Every  Thursday morning, we will generate a  CovidHub ensemble hospital admission forecast using valid forecast submissions in the current week by the Wednesday 11PM ET deadline.
+Every Thursday morning, we will generate an RSV Forecast Hub ensemble hospital admission forecast using valid forecast submissions in the current week by the Wednesday 11PM ET deadline.
 Some or all participant forecasts may be combined into an ensemble forecast to be published in real-time along with the participant forecasts.
 In addition, some or all forecasts may be displayed alongside the output of a baseline model for comparison.

-## Policy on late or updated submissions
+## Policy On Late Or Updated Submissions

 In order to ensure that forecasting is done in real-time, all forecasts are required to be submitted to this repository by 11 PM ET on Wednesdays each week.